 The Four Courts is the iconic site where the country’s legal system was originally housed under one roof (built in the late 18th century).
 The complex was seriously damaged during the Irish civil war (1922).
 The Supreme Court, the High Court, the District Court and the Law Library are located here.
 The Round Hall and the Dome are particularly attractive.

-There are no heritage tours available but visitors can wander around (Mon-Fri 9.00 am-6.00 pm).
+There are no tours available but visitors are permitted in certain areas of the building.
 Visitors are also welcome to go into courtrooms and observe most cases.
-You cannot go into courtrooms where a case is being heard in camera (i.e. in private).
+You cannot go into courtrooms where a case is being heard in camera (i.e., in private).

 Before you make a visit, look up the Legal Diary section of the Four Courts website (www.courts.ie) to find out what cases are listed for hearing.